16 Ways to Actually Save Money While Traveling

-Minimize attractions that require entrance fees or venues that charge cover charges.
+Minimize attractions with entrance fees or cover charges.

 All over the world, there are attractions that cost money.
 In no way am I telling you not to go to incredible wonders of the world like the Sagrada Familia in Barcelona or the Forbidden City in Beijing (both of which require paid tickets acquired beforehand for entrance), but it’s important to realize that most of enjoying a place does not require spending heaps of money.

 For our days spent in Barcelona, Spain, when we did not go to the Sagrada Familia or Parque Guell (also requires a ticket purchased in advance), we walked six or seven miles, getting to know the city, its neighborhoods, its many parks and cafes.
 This kind of enjoyment is free (or costs very little, depending on what you eat or drink).